fablue/imko/README.md

 The second thing we notice here is: All attributes of immutable objects are defined using the ```val``` keyword.
 You can see here, that the syntax is very similar to creating poko's.

-So lets say we want to have a model number which cannot be changed at all and is passed to the object using a constructor
+So let's say we want to have a model number which cannot be changed at all and is passed to the object using a constructor

 ```kotlin
 class Car(modelNumber: Long) : Immutable<Car>() {